kolomiytsevs/eastcott-burgess-ecommerce-store/README.md

 Provides easy virtual DOM manipulation and state management.
 This makes building Single Page Applications easy and allows for fast development.

 ### Context API
+While not a installed dependency, it replaced Redux in my project.
+It provides and incredibly easy to work with solution to 'prop drilling'.
+To me this seemed more intuitive and avoids a 'layer of indeirection' which can make code hard to follow when usign redux.

 ### React Helmet
+Allows individual setting of Title and metadata for each page when used with a pre renderer such as Snapshot (see below).
+This has fantastically improved SEO, and helped make Create React App SEO friendly.

 ### Axios

 ### Local Storage
 ### Query String
 ### React Snapshot